juergenweb/JkPublishingOptions/README.md

 # JKPublishingOptions
-ProcessWire module to publish and unpublish pages depending on dates (Status is Beta - so should be tested carefully!!)
+ProcessWire module to publish and unpublish pages depending on dates

 This module is inspired by the SchedulePages module, but the code is completely rewritten.
 However, it differs from the other module in a few ways.
 * Publish from and publish until date inputs will be surrounded by a fieldset
 * Includes more LazyCron time intervals
 * You can add/remove publishing fields from specific templates from the module configuration - no need to add/remove them manually from templates
 * Uninstall checkbox is disabled until publishing fields are removed from all templates

+This module creates 2 new Datetime Inputfields and a new Fieldset for holding the inputs.

 ## Module configuration fields
 ![alt text](https://raw.githubusercontent.com/juergenweb/JKPublishingOptions/main/configuration.jpg)